April 2019 Spanish general election: Date

+The political impasse resulting from the 2015 and 2016 elections prompted a legal reform aimed at preventing a hypothetical third election on Christmas Day, introducing a shorter campaign period and other simplification measures.
+Speculation on a snap election started shortly after Rajoy's re-election, with El Mundo hinting at plans for one should his government failed at passing the state budget for 2017.
+This claim was quickly dismissed (and superseded by the budget's approval in June 2017), and again following Sánchez's re-election as PSOE leader in May 2017.
+The 2018 no-confidence motion was said to push Rajoy into considering a late 2018 or early 2019 election, but his ousting from office thwarted any such plan.
+PSOE's Sánchez and Cs's Rivera proposed an early election within a short timeframe from the 2018 no-confidence vote, but the former's appointment as prime minister prompted him to attempt serving out the remainder of the legislative term until 2020 instead.
+After the 2019 budget was voted down by parliament, a snap election was hinted for either 14 or 28 April (avoiding both the Holy Week holidays and the 26 May 2019 elections), with Sánchez confirming on 15 February the election date of 28 April.

+The Cortes Generales were officially dissolved on 5 March 2019 with the publication of the corresponding decree in the BOE, setting election day for 28 April and scheduling for both chambers to reconvene on 21 May.

 Electoral system

-Voting for each chamber of the Cortes Generales was on the basis of universal suffrage, which comprised all nationals over 18 years of age and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote.
-Additionally, Spaniards abroad were required to apply for voting before being permitted to vote, a system known as "begged" or expat vote (Voto rogado).
+Voting for each chamber of the Cortes Generales was based on universal suffrage, comprising all Spanish nationals over 18 years of age with full political rights, provided that they had not been deprived of the right to vote by a final sentence.
+(Note: Amendments in 2018 granted the right to vote to those legally incapacitated.)
+Additionally, non-resident citizens were required to apply for voting, a system known as "begged" voting (Voto rogado).

-The Congress of Deputies was entitled to a minimum of 300 and a maximum of 400 seats, with the electoral law setting its size at 350.
-348 members were elected in 50 multi-member constituencies—corresponding to the provinces of Spain, with each being allocated an initial minimum of two seats and the remaining 248 being distributed in proportion to their populations—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
-The two remaining seats were allocated to Ceuta and Melilla as single-member districts and elected using plurality voting.
-The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Congress of Deputies had a minimum of 300 and a maximum of 400 seats, with electoral provisions fixing its size at 350.
+Of these, 348 were elected in 50 multi-member constituencies corresponding to the provinces of Spain—each of which was assigned an initial minimum of two seats and the remaining 248 distributed in proportion to population—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The remaining two seats were allocated to Ceuta and Melilla as single-member districts elected by plurality voting.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.

 As a result of the aforementioned allocation, each Congress multi-member constituency was entitled the following seats: